 6. Choosing the wrong size van for your camper van conversion

 A 144 wheelbase Sprinter van is great for shorter trips and if you need to park your van in smaller spaces.
-But perhaps you need a longer van because you will be living in it full-time or there are more than two of you spending time in it – or you want seating room and a full shower (unless you read this post and decide that you don’t REALLY need a shower in your van conversion).
+But perhaps you need a longer van because you will be living in it full-time or there are more than two of you spending time in it – or you want seating room and a full bathroom (unless you read this post and decide that you don’t REALLY need a shower in your van conversion).

 Taller people may also prefer a 170 wheelbase or the 170 EXT Sprinter van as this allows more space for a longer bed!